teabodya/teabodya/README.md

 - 👋 Hi, I’m @teabodya
-- 👀 I’m interested in AI
+- 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning AI & Robotics, Data Science
+- 🌱 I’m currently learning from Tryhackme
-- 💞️ I’m looking to collaborate on AI
+- 💞️ I’m looking to collaborate on Cybersecurity
 - 📫 How to reach me @teabodya on any platform

 <!---